JereKuusela/valheim-world_edit_commands/publish/README.md

 Following parameters are available:

 - `seed=number`: Sets the result of randomized locations.
 If not given, the result is random.
+- `dungeonSeed=number`: Sets the result of next dungeon generation.
+If not given, the result is random.
+If the location is not a dungeon, this will carry over to the next dungeon generation.
 - `pos=x,z,y`: Relative position (meters) from the player.
 If not given, the location will be placed at the player.
 If y coordinate is not given, the location snaps to the ground.
 - `refPos=x,z,y`: Allows overriding the player's position for the command.
 Used by `redo` and can be useful for some advanced usage.
 - `rot=y`: Relative rotation (degrees) from the player's rotation.